Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand the development and structure of case theory when preparing applications, including key elements of legal tests.
-Focus your revision on:
+For SQE2, you are required to understand the development and structure of case theory when preparing applications, including key elements of legal tests, with a focus on the following syllabus points:

 - Legal and factual analysis of a problem to determine client objectives and the opponent's likely position.